JadeJaber/jadejaber.github.io/_posts/articles/2018-08-15-getting-started-with-emabark-ethereum.md

 **IPFS gateway:**

 You may access every file/dir (local or external) using its hash as http://localhost:8080/[hash].

 You may also use this generic gateway: https://gateway.ipfs.io/ipfs/[hash].

-ex : http://localhost:8080/ipfs/QmS4ustL54uo8FzR9455qaxZwuMiUhyvMcX9Ba8nUH4uVv/ (the hash used here is the one generated after the ipfs init command)
+ex : http://localhost:8080/ipfs/QmS4ustL54uo8FzR9455qaxZwuMiUhyvMcX9Ba8nUH4uVv/ (this hash is the one generated after the ipfs init command)

 **Node Web UI and API**